34,000 sq ft

-akp were engaged as Principal Contractor to carry out the major refurbishment of the Sauchiehall Street site that will house the proposed McLellan Works.
+akp were excited to have been engaged as Principal Contractor to carry out the major refurbishment of Breckenridge House that will house the proposed McLellan Works.

 The building has 34,440 square feet of mixed co-working and SME office space over the upper three storeys.
 The ground floor commercial space has 9,366 square feet of retail and commercial space.